DRIVING WITH SUSPENDED NJ LICENSE OR REVOKED DRIVER’S LICENSE

 The motorist is now facing a driver’s license suspension of up to 6 months as well as mandatory fines even if it is a first offense.
 For a second offense, the driver is facing mandatory jail from 1 to 5 days and for a third offense, the driver must serve 10 days in jail.
 Additionally, if the driver was previously suspended as a result of a prior DWI, he is now facing a mandatory jail sentence of between 10 and 90 days regardless of whether or not it is a first offense.

-Do Not Do This Alone
+You Do Not Have To Do This Alone

 Our lawyers are former prosecutors and have represented individuals all over the State of New Jersey who have received Summonses for Driving When Suspended or Revoked including: